Senior Citizen Exercise Tools

 The Wii as a Senior Citizen Exercise Tool

 Many medical practitioners are recommending the Nintendo Wii system to patients as a way to exercise.
 In addition to the games, players are also able to log in to a fitness test and program on the Wii system.
 Their fitness improvements are tracked by the system and displayed on a graph allowing seniors to watch their fitness levels improve with exercise.
-Even seniors that are unable to walk or stand are able to utilize the Wii system as they enjoy playing the games.

 Fit Express Exercise Equipment